Darker than Black: Reception

 The series was a jury recommendation in the "Animation Division/Long Animation" category of the 2007 Japan Media Arts Festival.
 At the 2008 Society for the Promotion of Japanese Animation awards, Hei was the second "best male anime character"; Kazuhiro Wakabayashi was the best casting director, Darker than Black was the second-best television series, with the second-best original score, and Okamura placed fifth in the best-director category.
 Hei is a popular character in Japan, finishing seventh in the "Best Male Character" category of Animage's 2010 Anime Grand Prix.
 In a Newtype poll, he was the 10th-most-popular male anime character from the 2000s.
 The home-media releases of both seasons were successful in Japan, including the Blu-ray box.
 In the United Kingdom, the series was nominated for the 2009 NEO Award for Best Anime.
 It was the winner of the "Best Original Anime" award by Japanese magazine GoGoplex.
 Japanator named Darker than Black one of best anime of the 2000s, calling it a "beautifully animated show by BONES is sure to please anyone looking for a dark and serious show".

 Critical response to the series was generally positive.
 An Anime News Network reviewer, Theron Martin, wrote that although the setting was unclear, its narrative and cast were appealing.
 Reviewers have pointed out that the fight scenes and the handling of the Contractors contrasted with the more-lighthearted parts of the narrative.
 The series' final episodes received mixed reviews; Hei's character arc and his relationship with Amber and Yin were praised, but the ending was considered rushed.
 According to an Active Anime reviewer, most of the characters were generally three-dimensional and the narrative was compelling.
-In the book Magic as Metaphor in Anime: A Critical Study, Darker than Black is a mixture of supernatural powers and technology with "arguably unmatched poignance"; the Contractors, on the other hand, are unemotional.
 A retrospective Fandom Post reviewer said that the series subverted viewer expectations because it aired in the same time slot as the popular Code Geass with appealing characters and fight scenes.
 Fans were disappointed by the ending's lack of resolution, to which character designer Iwahara responded with his manga Dimension W. An AnimeNation reviewer said that the series was less popular in Japan than the West, and the Japanese audience was surprised by a sequel.
 The series has been compared to X-Men comics for its handling of supernatural fighters, and to Cowboy Bebop for Hei's enigmatic characterization and stylishness.